ryanoleary/rs-selfservice-tools/README.md

 ## Usage

+### Deployment to CAT
+Export all resources in an existing deployment to a CAT file format

-    ruby export_deployment.rb -d [deployment_id] -e [email] -p [password] -a [account_id]
+    ruby export_deployment.rb <options>
     -d, --deployment ID              Deployment ID
     -e, --email EMAIL_ADDRESS        Email Address
     -p, --password PASSWORD          Password
     -a, --account ID                 Account ID
-    -h, --help						 Show Help screen

-## Details

-Exports all Servers in a Deployment to CAT format using the next_instance details.
-Includes support for all parameters of Servers and ServerArrays (note: Subnets and SecurityGroups will only be exported when using a hacked version of RightApiClient that represents them as links due to [this bug](http://bit.ly/1f7AEZa))
+Notes: Subnets and SecurityGroups are not exported due to [this bug](http://bit.ly/1f7AEZa)

+### Show Cloud Hrefs
+Print a readable list of all resource hrefs for all cloud resources in an account

+		ruby show_cloud_hrefs.rb <options>
+    -e, --email EMAIL_ADDRESS        Email Address
+    -p, --password PASSWORD          Password
+    -a, --account ID                 Account ID

+Note: Subnets and SecurityGroups are not supported at this time

 ## Todo